Find Grad Schools

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Are There Job Opportunities for Film and Video Editors?
+Is There Going to be Demand for Film and Video Editors?

-In the United States, there were 34,200 jobs for Film and Video Editor in 2016.
+In 2016, there was an estimated number of 34,200 jobs in the United States for Film and Video Editor.
 New jobs are being produced at a rate of 17% which is above the national average.
 The Bureau of Labor Statistics predicts 5,800 new jobs for Film and Video Editor by 2026.
 There will be an estimated 4,000 positions for Film and Video Editor per year.

 undefined